 Go beyond burgers and cook more outside.

 A summer without grilling just wouldn’t be summer.
-Here’s some good news: Grilling outside uses way less energy than cooking inside.
+Here’s some good news – grilling outside uses less energy than cooking inside.

-Go beyond steaks, burgers, and hot dogs, and look for ways to cook outside instead of using your kitchen’s oven, stove or microwave.
+Go beyond steaks, burgers, and hot dogs, and look for ways to cook all sorts of different foods outside instead of using your kitchen’s oven, stove or microwave.

-Save even more: Eat outside and give your A/C the night off.
-While you’re enjoying the summer breeze, bump your A/C to 80 degrees, which is more energy efficient than turning it off.
+Save even more and eat outside to give your A/C the night off.
+While you’re enjoying the summer breeze, bump your A/C to 80 degrees, which is more energy-efficient than turning it off.

 Do your chores during cooler times of the day.

-Here’s a good excuse to put off some chores.
+Need a good excuse to put off some chores?
 Doing laundry, using your dishwasher and cooking are heat-producing tasks, which means your air conditioner has to work harder to keep your home cool.
+What’s the solution?
 Do these tasks in the morning or evening when it’s cooler to help keep energy costs down and your living space comfortable.

-Save even more: Give your A/C a break and switch your ceiling fan to spin counter-clockwise.
+Save even more by giving your A/C a break and switch your ceiling fan to spin counter-clockwise to push cool air down.
 Just remember that fans cool people, not rooms, so turn it off when you leave the room.
-We’re big fans of box fans too!

 Go old-school and dry your laundry on a line.